Bachelor of Arts (BA) in East Asian Language Studies

 Programs in East Asian Language Studies cannot be taken in conjunction with programs in East Asian Studies.
 This restriction applies to Major-plus-Minor combinations, Double Majors, Combined Degrees and Second Baccalaureate Degrees.
 Students cannot combine the East Asian Language Studies major with either a Chinese or Japanese minor.

-Programs offered by the Department of Germanic, Slavic and East Asian Studies can only be taken in conjunction with the program in Linguistics and Language if the language or languages in the former program differ from the chosen Language Option for the latter.
+Language programs (i.e., majors or minors) offered by the Department of Linguistics, Languages and Cultures can only be taken in conjunction with the major program in Linguistics and Language if the language or languages in the former program differ from the chosen Language Option for the latter.
 This restriction applies to Major-plus-Minor combinations, Double Majors, Combined Degrees and Second Baccalaureate Degrees.

 Field of East Asian Language Studies